Oaklight/ToolRegistry/docs/source/openapi.md

 print(registry)  # Output: A ToolRegistry object with the registered OpenAPI tools
 ```

-You should see a schema printed as follow:
+You should see a schema printed as follow.
+Here, we only display the first entry for clarity.

 ```json
 [